Is it possible to overcome test anxiety?

-A number of things can reduce test anxiety and increase your performance on test day.
+Several strategies can reduce test anxiety and increase your performance on test day.

 A little nervousness before a test is normal and can help sharpen your mind and focus your attention.
 But with test anxiety, feelings of worry and self-doubt can interfere with your test-taking performance and make you miserable.
-Test anxiety can affect anyone, whether you're a primary or secondary school student, college student, or employee who has to take tests for career advancement or certification.
+Test anxiety can affect anyone, whether you're a primary or secondary school student, a college student, or an employee who has to take tests for career advancement or certification.

 - Learn how to study efficiently.
 Your school may offer study-skills classes or other resources that can help you learn study techniques and test-taking strategies.
 You'll feel more relaxed if you systematically study and practice the material that will be on a test.

 - Study early and in similar places.
 It's much better to study a little bit over time than cramming your studying all at once.
 Also, spending your time studying in the same or similar places that you take your test can help you recall the information you need at test time.